DEFEAT ICE DAMS

 Natural roof ventilation can help maintain uniform roof temperatures, but if the long-term actions described here are done effectively, then only small amounts of roof ventilation are needed to maintain uniform roof surface temperatures.
 If heat transfer has been reduced substantially, then snow will build up on the roof and cover natural roof ventilation systems, reducing attic ventilation rates.
 Natural attic ventilation systems are needed to dry the attic space and remove heat buildup during the summer.

-If you still feel you need our advice call and ask us to take a look at your home.
-New roof or old roof under blizzard or like conditions get the snow off the roof.
+If you still feel you need our advice, call and ask us to take a look at your home.
+New roof or old roof under blizzard or like conditions gets the snow off the roof.
 Shingled roofs are designed to shed water, not to hold water.

 Ice Dam related articles on the web (Roofers are not to blame!)